 The per capita income in Crownsville in 2018 was $84,397, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $337,588 for a family of four.
 However, Crownsville contains both very wealthy and poor people as well.

 The people who call Crownsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crownsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Crownsville include German, Italian, Polish, and Scottish.
+Important ancestries of people in Crownsville include German, Polish, Scottish, and Italian.

 The most common language spoken in Crownsville is English.
 Other important languages spoken here include Spanish and African languages.